 Reduce costs, increase profits

 Using software license management software, companies are able to understand where resources are being wasted, therefore wasting company cash.
-Companies may discover that certain licenses aren’t being used at all, being used improperly or by the wrong people or only certain aspects of a license is being used!
+Companies may discover that certain licenses aren’t being used at all, being used improperly or by the wrong people or only certain aspects of a license are being used!
 Software licensing management tools allow for reallocation, if relevant, to other team members or reevaluation of certain parts of a license agreement, thereby reducing costs and ultimately increasing profits.

 Software license management helps companies make sure they are complying with license agreements.
-With so much software being used across large companies, it is critical to make sure that all users are using software as intended and as allowed by the software vendor.
+With so much software being used across large companies, it is critical to make sure that all users are using the software as intended and as allowed by the software vendor.
 In the case of a software audit, this information can keep companies safe from non-compliance issues including fines and threats.

-Consequences of Bad Software License Management
+Consequences of Bad License Management

-Bad software license management can have detrimental effects on a company.
+Bad license management can have detrimental effects on a company.
 Besides losing money and resources by improperly managing software licenses, the biggest risk of not properly managing your licenses is the legal risk of breaking license contracts.

 Each software license comes with an end-user license agreement (EULA).
 If a company is subject to software audit, misuse may expose them to potential fines of thousands or millions of dollars.